Institute of Christ the King Sovereign Priest: Apostolates

-During its yearly ordinations week in Italy, the institute has had visits by Cardinals Raymond Leo Burke, Antonio Cañizares Llovera, Darío Castrillón Hoyos, and Giuseppe Siri, as well as Archbishop Camille Perl.
+During its yearly ordinations week in Italy, the institute has had visits by Cardinals Raymond Leo Burke, Antonio Cañizares Llovera, Darío Castrillón Hoyos, as well as Archbishop Camille Perl.

 Sisters Adorers of the Royal Heart of Jesus

 The Adorers of the Royal Heart of Jesus Christ Sovereign Priest are a women's community founded in 2001 that is associated with the institute.
 They are also based in Gricigliano.
 The sisters are non-cloistered contemplatives, and their way of life is based on the Benedictine tradition.

 The community celebrates Mass and the Divine Office using the traditional form of the Roman Rite, celebrated according to the pre–Vatican II rubrics.
 Needlework and embroidery projects form an important part of their daily Ora et Labora ("Pray and Work").

 When the number of sisters has increased sufficiently, the community plans to plant convents near the institute's churches, where the sisters will perform apostolic work such as teaching.
-As of 2017, the sisters numbered 42.
-The sisters have established a presence in Germany in addition to their Novitiate, which is in Naples.
+As of 2017, the sisters numbered 42, increasing to 60 by 2022.
+The sisters now have nine convents in seven countries.
+They are at Gricigliano, Livorno and Naples in Italy, Engelport in Germany, Les Cotes in Switzerland, Preston in England, Ardee in Ireland, Wausau in the USA, and Loisy in France.
+Gricigliano is their Mother House and Naples their Noviciate.